RichardDooling/Law_and_Literature/Discussions/Law_and_Storytelling_Discussions.md

 > Aristotle would agree, but he would remind us
 > that “the whole is always in each of the parts.”

+### Who Is The Hero?

+From Aristotle to Joseph Campbell's [Hero With a Thousand Faces](https://en.wikipedia.org/wiki/The_Hero_with_a_Thousand_Faces), heroes DO things.
+If the main character lolls around making droll or insightful observations about life, she may be wise, amusing, or edifying, a teacher or the life of the party, but she is not a hero.
+Identify the hero and ask the same questions Aristotle asked in the *Poetics.*
+Maybe instead of *doing* things, the hero seems to buffeted by misfortunes or blessed by good fortunes, which have nothing to do with the character's interior life.
+Is the hero passive?
+Or is she active?
+(Like good sentences, active voice is better and shorter.)
+Things happen to weak heroes.
+Real heroes make things happen.

+As we discovered,
+Aristotle believed dramatists must depict not merely life but the moral life of a hero.
+A good story concerns the hero's moral conflict that developed during the story's middle (second act).

+For example, if we are discussing *Presumed Innocent*, ask what would Aristotle or Michael Tierno, author of [*Aristotle's Poetics for Screenwriters: Storytelling Secrets From the Greatest Mind in Western Civilization*](http://www.amazon.com/Aristotles-Poetics-Screenwriters-Storytelling-Civilization/dp/0786887400), would say about Turow's creation Rusty Sabitch?

 ### Plot versus Story

 Recall our opening salvo from Mr. King: